 What Is a Penetration Test?

+You know you need one, but what exactly is a pen test?
 A penetration test, also known as a pen test, assesses the security of a computer system, network, or web application by simulating an attack from an adversary.
 This testing involves using tools and techniques to exploit known vulnerabilities or misconfigurations in an organization’s security infrastructure.
 A penetration test aims to identify vulnerabilities before an attacker does and provide actionable recommendations for improving security.

 Why Conduct a Penetration Test?